pymc-devs/pymc-examples/examples/bart/bart_introduction.myst.md

 ax.set_ylabel("rate");
 ```

 The white line in the following plot shows the median rate of accidents.
-The darker orange band represent the HDI 50% and the lighter one the 94%.
-We can see a rapid decrease of coal accidents between 1880 and 1900.
+The darker orange band represents the HDI 50% and the lighter one the 94%.
+We can see a rapid decrease in coal accidents between 1880 and 1900.
 Feel free to compare these results with those in the original {ref}`pymc:pymc_overview` example.

-In the previous plot the white line is the mean over 4000 posterior draws, and each one of those posterior draws is a sum over `m=20` trees.
+In the previous plot, the white line is the mean over 4000 posterior draws, and each one of those posterior draws is a sum over `m=20` trees.

 The following figure shows two samples from the posterior of $\mu$.
 We can see that these functions are not smooth.
 This is fine and is a direct consequence of using regression trees.
 Trees can be seen as a way to represent stepwise functions, and a sum of stepwise functions is just another stepwise function.
-Thus, when using BART we just need to know that we are assuming that a stepwise function is a good enough approximation for our problem.
-In practice this is often the case because we sum over many trees, usually values like 50, 100 or 200.
+Thus, when using BART we need to know that we are assuming that a stepwise function is a good enough approximation for our problem.
+In practice, this is often the case because we sum over many trees, usually values like 50, 100, or 200.
 Additionally, we often average over the posterior distribution.
-All this makes the "steps smoother", even when we never really have an smooth function as for example with Gaussian processes (splines).
+All this makes the "steps smoother", even when we never really have a smooth function for example with Gaussian processes or splines.
 A nice theoretical result, tells us that in the limit of $m \to \infty$ the BART prior converges to a [nowheredifferentiable](https://en.wikipedia.org/wiki/Weierstrass_function) Gaussian process.

 The following figure shows two samples of $\mu$ from the posterior.